Published: · Updated: by JohnTillison · This post may contain affiliate links

 I also can't emphasize the importance of knowing your limits, carrying plenty of water, and always carrying the 10 essentials for outdoor survival.

-Buy on REI.com and REI will donate 10% of pass proceeds to the National Forest Foundation, National Park Foundation and the U.S. Endowment for Forestry & Communities.
+Buy your pass at this link, and REI will donate 10% of pass proceeds to the National Forest Foundation, National Park Foundation, and the U.S. Endowment for Forestry & Communities.

 There are quite a few easy Death Valley Hikes which makes it great for all visitors.
 As with all hikes in Death Valley you will want to be prepared for the weather and always carry water with you.